-The success of Polaris Renewable Energy's business relies on attracting, recruiting and retaining key personnel
+The success of Polaris Renewable Energy's business relies on attracting, recruiting and retaining key personnel.

 Recruiting and retaining qualified personnel is critical to Polaris Renewable Energy's success.
 We are dependent on the services of key executives including the Chief Executive Officer and other highly skilled and experienced executives and personnel focused on managing Polaris Renewable Energy's interests.
 The loss of any of their services could have a material adverse effect on Polaris Renewable Energy.
 The number of persons skilled in acquisition, exploration, development, and operation of geothermal properties is limited and competition for such persons is intense.
 As business activities grow, we will require additional key financial, administrative and technical personnel as well as additional operations staff.
-There can be no assurance that we will be successful in attracting, training, and retaining qualified personnel, the efficiency of Polaris Renewable Energy's operations could be impaired, which could have an adverse impact on future cash flows, results of operations and financial condition.
+There can be no assurance that we will be successful in attracting, training, and retaining qualified personnel as competition for persons with these skill sets increases.
+If we are not successful in attracting, training, and retaining qualified personnel, the efficiency of Polaris Renewable Energy's operations could be impaired, which could have an adverse impact on future cash flows, results of operations and financial condition.